-The subject property is located on the Dummer Moraine physiographic region of Southern Ontario (Chapman and Putnam 1984).
+The subject property is located in the Dummer Moraine physiographic region of Southern Ontario (Chapman and Putnam 1984).
 The Dummer moraine is a major depositional landform in the Paleozoic region of the Kawartha Lakes.
 It extends along the boundary of the Canadian Shield for over 150km from Burnt River near Fenelon Falls, to Tamworth, Ontario.
 It is characterized by small hummocky ridges composed of large blocks of limestone and granites, and thin, nutrient deficient soils (Ecclestone and Cogley 2009; Gadd 1980; Hough 1958).
 Bedrock is generally composed of limestone, dolostone, shale, arkose, and sandstone originating from the Ottawa Group, Simcoe Group and Shadow Lake Formation.
 Till composed of stony, sandy silt to silty sand-textured till on Paleozoic terrain dominates the area in and around the subject property (Ontario Geological Survey 2010, 2011).

-The subject property is an approximately 0.22-hectare area.
-The subject property is bordered to the east by Buckhorn Lake, the west by Melody Bay Road and the north and south property borders are marked by iron property bars.
+The subject property is an approximately 0.18-hectare area bordered to the east by Buckhorn Lake and to the west by Fire Route 41 and the north and south property borders are marked by wooden fences and iron property bars.
 All property edges were also confirmed through the use of provided mapping and GPS.

-A search of the archaeological sites database of The Ministry of Citizenship and Multiculturalism indicated that there are four registered archaeological sites within two kilometers of the subject property.
+A search of the archaeological sites database of the Ministry of Citizenship and Multiculturalism indicated that there is one registered archaeological site within three kilometers of the subject property.
 There are no registered sites within or adjacent to the subject property.

-Borden Number Site Name Time Period Affinity Site Type Current Development Review Status Camp/ campsite, BdGo-11 Hughs Woodland, Late Unknown village Further CHVI Not BdGo-12 Listed Woodland Aboriginal Camp/ campsite Further CHVI Not BdGo-13 Listed Woodland Aboriginal Camp/ campsite Further CHVI Buckhorn BdGo-25 Lake Woodland Not Listed Camp/ campsite Further CHVI
+Borden Number Site Name Time Period Affinity Site Type Current Development Review Status Camp/ Campsite, BdGo-11 Hughes Woodland, Late Unknown Village Further CHVI

-A search of the archaeological report database of the Ministry of Citizenship and Multiculturalism indicated that there are no archaeological assessment reports within 50 meters of the subject property edges.
+A search of the archaeological report database of the Ministry of Citizenship and Multiculturalism indicated that there is one other archaeological assessment report within 50 meters of the subject property edges.